phyrisrose/frontend-tickets/README.md

 ### The data

-- The data is being pulled from designated data file, `shows-data.ts`
+- The data is being pulled from a designated data file, `shows-data.ts`

 ### Considerations / next steps

 - At the moment, this project is UI-heavy; it does not have the forms connected to data storage, and most interactions are not wired up.
 Moving forward, React Context API would be a suggested choice for storing the data (particularly on the checkout page)
 - Adding a way to select location.
-A way to implement it could be a list of locations as a landing page, and perhaps a modal that can pop up on the event list page
+A way to implement it could be a list of locations as a landing page, and perhaps a modal that can pop up on the event list page to edit the location
 - Adding a card on checkout page to enter the billing address